yongxinwang-ai/yongxinwang-ai.github.io/_pages/about.md

 related to a Robust Source-free Test-time Adaptation under time-varying environments, supervised by [Dr. Xialei Liu](https://mmcheng.net/xliu/).
 Besides, Generative Model is the direction that I am interested in.

+In Augest 2023, I am going to study in [MBZUAI](), Abu Dhabi, for my Master degree in Computer Vision.

+##How to pronounce my name

+Yong-xin, is really hard for western people to pronounce "xin" as the sound does exist in all languages apart from Chinese.
+So you can also call me "yong-shin" or my English nickname LasseFord, which is easier to pronounce.